andreamoro/GSC-Wrapper/README.md

 Two corresponding methods have been made available to reload persisted information: `from_disk` and `from_datastream`.
 Both of them returns a `Report` object that can be consumed in the same way as the one returned on a live query.

 At present, there is no data compression mechanism, no third-party libraries, and no database saving logic.
 For more complex requirements, additional code has to be written independently.

+## Changelog

+To check out major changes applied to the wrapper or understand the future evolution, you can checkout the [changelog](https://github.com/andreamoro/GSC-Wrapper/blob/master/CHANGELOG.md) file.